 Minho Kim

-I received my BS and MS degrees in Civil and Environmental Engineering at Seoul National University, where I was advised by Professor Yongil Kim and a member of the SPINS Lab.
+I received my BS and MS degrees in Civil and Environmental Engineering at Seoul National University, where I was advised by Professor Yongil Kim and was a member of the SPINS Lab.

 Recent News